Software-Engineering-Arena/SWE-PR/README.md

 ## What We Track

-The leaderboard pulls data directly from GitHub's PR history and shows you key metrics for the current year:
+The leaderboard pulls data directly from GitHub's PR history and shows you key metrics from the last 6 months:

 **Leaderboard Table**
-- **Total PRs**: How many pull requests the agent has opened
+- **Total PRs**: How many pull requests the agent has opened in the last 6 months
 - **Merged PRs**: How many actually got merged (not just closed)
 - **Acceptance Rate**: Percentage of concluded PRs that got merged (see calculation details below)